haarcuba/testix/README.md

 Note that you do not have to setup `sock.recv` or `sock.send` - once `sock` is set up, it will generate other mock objects automatically as you go along with it.
-That's what was meant by "top level" mocks earlier.
+Only "top level" mock objects need to be setup explicitly.

+Continue reading for further examples.

 ## Installation